Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: RL-Finetuning with Feedback

 \subsection{AI Feedback from Vision-Language Models}

-One of the most reliable evaluations of any generative model can be feedback from humans, while human evaluation requires a lot of costs.
+One of the most reliable evaluations of any generative model can be a feedback from humans, while human evaluation requires a lot of costs.
 One scalable way to replace subjective human evaluation is AI feedback~\citep{bai2022constitutional,wu2024multimodal}, which has succeeded in improving LLMs~\citep{lee2023rlaif}.
 Inspired by this, we propose employing VLMs, capable of video understanding, to obtain the AI feedback for text-to-video models.

-We provide the textual prompt and video as inputs and ask VLMs to evaluate the input video in terms of overall coherence, physical accuracy, task completion, and the existence of inconsistencies.
-The feedback VLMs predict is a binary label; accepting the video if it is coherent and the task is completed, or rejecting it if it does not satisfy any evaluation criteria.
-We find that reasoning or explaining the rationale does not help to improve the accuracy.
-For VLMs, we use Gemini-1.5-Pro~\citep{geminiteam2023gemini}.
-See Appendix~\ref{sec:prompts_aif_gemini} for the prompts to elicit feedback on the text-content alignment.
+We provide the textual prompt and video as inputs and ask VLMs to evaluate the input video in terms of overall coherence, physical accuracy, task completion, and the existence of inconsistencies (see \autoref{sec:prompts_aif_gemini} for the prompts to elicit feedback on the video quality).
+The feedback VLMs predict is a binary label; accepting the video if it is coherent and the task is completed correctly, or rejecting it if it does not satisfy any evaluation criteria.
+We mainly use Gemini-1.5-Pro~\citep{geminiteam2023gemini} for data generation and evaluation, and also use GPT-4o~\citep{openai2023gpt4} to test the generalization.

-\paragraph{Pair-Wise and Point-Wise Feedback.} When using a VLM to provide feedback for the generated videos, we have the option of comparing two generations at once or scoring each generation individually, similar to the reward used to train language models with human feedback~\citep{qin2023large}.
-As a preliminary, we experiment with both types of feedback with the a priori that the true video is always preferable.
-We found that for pair-wise feedback, the true videos are preferable to generated videos for only $62.5\%$ of the time.
-Meanwhile, for point-wise feedback, the true videos are preferable to generated videos for $90.3\%$ of the time.
-As a result, we focus on using binary point-wise feedback in this work.
+To test the physics understanding in VLMs, we conduct preliminary evaluations; we ask Gemini to assess generated videos, and then analyze the feedback and rationale in the response.
+VLMs score each generation individually (i.e., point-wise), similar to the reward used to train LLMs with human feedback~\citep{qin2023large}.
+As in \autoref{fig:aif_qualitative}, VLMs could recognize the scene correctly, such as the success or failure of grasping a bottle.
+In addition, with the a priori that the true video is always preferable, we prepare pairs of the true and generated video, and measure the accuracy of AI feedback.
+We observe that VLMs can classify the true videos preferable to generated videos for $90.3\%$ of the time, which supports that VLMs are capable enough to simulate human supervision.